cmmid/cmmid.github.io/topics/covid19/index.md

   - /ncov
 ---

-Multiple members of CMMID are working on the ongoing SARS-CoV-2 outbreak.
+Multiple members of CMMID are working on the ongoing Covid-19 (previously referred to as novel coronavirus or nCov) outbreak caused by the SARS-CoV-2 virus.
 This page shows an overview of our work.
 We regularly update this page with new and updated work.